2005–06 NBA season

 The 2005–06 NBA season was the 60th season of the National Basketball Association (NBA).
 The Miami Heat defeated the Dallas Mavericks in the NBA Finals, four games to two, to win their first NBA championship.

-This marked that it was the final regular season to be held in November and the following season it would start in October.
+This marked the final regular season to be held in November and the following season it would start in October.
+As of May 2026, LeBron James is the only remaining active player who entered the NBA before this season.